mgax/opslib/docs/tutorial/local.rst

 Components and Props
 ^^^^^^^^^^^^^^^^^^^^

-Our stack is made up of ``Component`` objects.
-They are the universal building
-block: Ansible actions, Terraform resources, shell commands, and your own infrastructure components.
+Our stack is made up of :class:`~opslib.components.Component` objects.
+They are the universal building block: Ansible actions, Terraform resources, shell commands, and your own infrastructure components.
 They are composable and hierarchical.

-Each Component may receive ``Props``, which configure it, and inject dependencies.
+Each Component may receive :class:`Props <opslib.props.Prop>`, which configure it, and inject dependencies.
 Props are typed and available as ``self.props`` in the instance.

-The ``build`` method is called when a Component instance is created.
+The :meth:`~opslib.components.Component.build` method is called when a Component instance is created.
 It can add child components to the instance and do any needed setup.

 Places
 ^^^^^^

 Hosts, directories and files are the bread and butter of deployment.
-Here we use ``LocalHost`` because we're deploying locally, but the same code will work unchanged when we'll want to deploy to a remote host over SSH.
+Here we use :class:`~opslib.places.LocalHost` because we're deploying locally, but the same code will work unchanged when we'll want to deploy to a remote host over SSH.

-By setting the ``Directory`` objects ``self.directory`` and ``self.data_volume`` on the ``Gitea`` instance, we attach them to our stack, which ensures the directories will be created.
+By setting the :class:`~opslib.places.Directory` objects ``self.directory`` and ``self.data_volume`` on the ``Gitea`` instance, we attach them to our stack, which ensures the directories will be created.